Azure-Samples/hdinsight-migration/MapR Migration/Instructions/3-SparkMigration.md

     pyspark
     ```

     PySpark is configured to run the Jupyter service running.
-You should see the following messages.
+You should see the following messages:

     ```text
     ...